- 1 1/2 cups all purpose flour

 - sprinkles, colored sugar for decorations (optional)

-- In your food processor add the flour, cocoa, salt, sugar and butter.
+- In your food processor add the flour, baking powder, cocoa, salt, sugar and butter.
 Pulse a couple of times until it resembles crumbs.

 - Put the mixture into a bowl, make a well in the middle and add the vanilla extract and the eggs lightly beaten.
 With a spoon or a spatula slowly incorporate the flour with the eggs kneading a few seconds until the dough it's easily shaped into a ball.